Explore this topic in more detail

 - Levels of hospital stays for self-harm in Gateshead are amongst the worst in the Region and significantly higher than the England average.
 In 2015/16 there were 582 emergency hospital admissions in Gateshead for intentional self harm [Chart - Hospital stays for self harm].
 As a rate this was 288 per 100,000 people (Directly Standardised Rate - removing any differences due to age so that Gateshead is comparable with other areas), significantly higher than the England average of 197.

 - Ward level estimates showing the ratio of recorded emergency hospital admissions for self harm to that which would be expected based on the age profile in each ward have been produced.
 The expected standard is based on the England average, and so the England value is 100.
-The overall Gateshead average is 154 - this means that Gateshead has 1.54 times more emergency hospital admissions for self harm than would be expected for its age profile.
-Within Gateshead, 15 of the 22 wards are significantly higher than the England average, with four wards - Saltwell, Deckham, High Fell and Felling - having more than twice the expected number of emergency admissions for self harm [Chart - Ward hospital admissions for self harm] [Map - Ward hospital admissions for self harm]
+The overall Gateshead average is 152 - this means that Gateshead has 1.52 times more emergency hospital admissions for self harm than would be expected for its age profile.
+Within Gateshead, 6 of the 22 wards are significantly higher than the Gateshead average, and all 6 have a ratio of around 200 or more to the expected average of 100 [Chart - Ward hospital admissions for self harm] [Map - Ward hospital admissions for self harm]

 - There were 189 hospital admissions for self harm in young people aged 10-24 in 2015/16, a rate of 544.9 per 100,000 (DSR).
 This is significantly higher than the England average of 430.5.
 [Chart - Hospital admissions for self harm aged 10-24]